auzuma/.github/profile/README.md

 📢 Stay tuned for upcoming contribution guides!

+# Want to Join the Team? 🤝

+**We’re not hiring yet, but that does not stop us from welcoming passionate contributors who align with our mission!** Please don't hesistate to join our GitHub community, contribute, and grow with us as we expand!

+📢 Stay tuned for upcoming team positions!

 # Stay Tuned

 Be part of our journey—please [follow us](https://github.com/auzuma) here on GitHub to stay updated on our latest innovations!
 We're working on a website, so once it's launched, you can also subscribe to the newsletter.